pySRURGS/pySRURGS/README.md

 permitted in the search space.

 USAGE:
-pySRURGS.py $path_to_csv $max_num_evals
+pySRURGS.py $path_to_csv $max_num_evals [$single_processing]

 ARGUMENTS
+Mandatory
-1. path_to_csv - An absolute or relative file path to the csv file.
+1. path_to_csv          An absolute or relative file path to the csv file.
-2. max_num_evals - An integer: The number of equations which will be considered in the search.
+2. max_num_evals        An integer: The number of equations which will be considered in the search.
+Optional
+3. single_processing    If a 3rd argument is passed, the system will run in single processing mode.
 ```

 ### An example